michaelsauter/config/README.md

   IdentityFile ~/.ssh/id_rsa
 ```

-# Copying in tmux
+# iTerm Setup

+In the preferences go to "Profiles > Colors" and under "Color Presets", click
+"Import ...".
+Then navigate to `~/.config/base16-iterm2/itermcolors`.
+You can
+press `Cmd+Shift+.` to show hidden folders.
+Select
+`base16-eighties.itermcolors`, and then click on "Color Presets" and choose the
+new item `base16-eighties`.

-If using iTerm2, you'll need to enable "Applications in terminal may access
+To enable copying in tmux, check "Applications in terminal may access
-clipboard" in the preferences to automatically copy text selected with the mouse
+clipboard" in "General > Selections" to automatically copy text selected with
-while respecting panes.
+the mouse while respecting panes.

 # Vim